-One of the forms of repair that is typical after water damages your cabinetry, flooring, baseboards and other parts of your home or business involves use of a restoration contractor.
+One of the forms of repair that is typical after water damages your cabinetry, flooring, baseboards and other parts of your home or business involves use of a restoration contractor or emergency mitigation service provider.
 A qualified restoration contractor can evaluate the scope and severity of the water damage.
-The contractor also can set up equipment to dry out effected areas while mitigating long-term problems like the growth of black mold.
+The contractor also can set up equipment to dry out affected areas while mitigating long-term problems like the growth of black mold.
 Generally, your insurance company should be prepared to cover this sort of damage to reduce the possibility of further damage.

 The determination of whether water damage is covered can turn on subtle distinctions regarding the duration and unexpected nature of the event that caused the water penetration.
 Insurance adjusters who handle claims do not have your best interests in mind.
 The role of these agents of your insurer is to minimize the financial loss experienced by their employer.
 The adjuster and other representatives of the insurance company tend to omit secondary damages from the estimate of the value of the loss unless the policy does not cover the particular form of secondary loss.

 An insurance claims attorney can help protect your interests and ensure you receive the full value of your claim in the following ways:

 - Assist in preparing appropriate paperwork like a sworn proof of loss

 - Review and analyze the policy coverage, exclusions, limits and deductions

 - Negotiate a settlement for the highest value based on the damages